Roshendz/audio_transcriber/README.md

 7. **New in version 1.4.0**: Adjust the playback volume or mute/unmute the audio using the volume control dialog.
 8. **New in version 1.4.0**: Use the search bar to quickly find and highlight specific keywords or phrases in the transcribed text.
 9. **New in version 1.5.0.0**: Select an MP4 file to extract the audio and transcribe it to text.
+10. **New in version 1.6.0.0**: Insert text and select a language.
+Click 'Generate Speech' to convert the text to speech.
+Click 'Export Speech' to save the speech to an MP3 file.

 ## Built With